mkorelov/TicTacToe/README.md

 ## TicTacToe

-This is my implementation of Tic-Tac-Toe using Java & JavaFX.
+This is my implementation of Tic-Tac-Toe using Java & JavaFX on a Apple Silicon Macbook.

 Version 1 Features:
 1. Launching the app opens the Main Menu where you can start a new game (Done)